jstedfast/MailKit/FAQ.md

 [registers](https://docs.microsoft.com/en-us/dotnet/api/system.text.encoding.registerprovider?view=net-5.0) the encoding
 provider that provides all of the additional encodings.

-To register the additional text encodings, use the following code snippet:
+First, add a package reference for the [System.Text.Encoding.CodePages](https://www.nuget.org/packages/System.Text.Encoding.CodePages) nuget package to your project and then register the additional text encodings using the following code snippet:

 ```csharp
 System.Text.Encoding.RegisterProvider (System.Text.CodePagesEncodingProvider.Instance);